terra-money/docs/docs/SDKs/Terra-js/Keys.md

 # Keys

-To perform actions using an account with Terra.js, you need a **Key**, which provides an abstraction around signing functions of an account.
+To perform actions using an account with Terra.js, you need a key, which provides an abstraction around signing functions of an account.

 ## Key interface